NethServer/docs/administrator-manual/en/installation.rst

 After parameters input, the procedure will start the installation.

-At the end of the procedure, install optional modules if needed: :ref:`packages-section`.
+At the end of the procedure, install optional modules if needed: :ref:`package_manager-section`.

 Install on CentOS